fooplugins/foogallery/README.txt

 **Video Support**

-FooGallery now supports the creation of video galleries with the [FooVideo premium extension](http://fooplugins.com/plugins/foovideo/?utm_source=foogalleryplugin&utm_medium=foogallerylink&utm_campaign=foogallery_wprepo)!
-Create galleries with both images and videos mixed!
+FooGallery PRO now supports the creation of video galleries!
+Import from YouTube, Vimeo, Facebook, TED and Dailymotion, or use a self-hosted video from any online source.
+You can also easily create mixed galleries with both images and videos!

 **Albums Built In**